EgonSaks/egonsaks/README.md

 I am a full-stack software development student at [kood/Jõhvi](https://kood.tech).

-I love working with Go and Javascript, but I'm happy to use whatever tool is most suited for the job at hand.
-My two favorite daily activities are learning new things and building cool stuff, either on my own or with a team!
+I love working with Go and Javascript, but I'm happy to learn new technologies and use whatever tool is most suited for the job.
+My favorite daily activities are learning new things and building cool stuff, either on my own or with a team!

 Recently, I worked with Node.js, Typescript, React, and Next.js, explored new projects during my free time.
 I am interested in expanding my skill set to include other technologies and frameworks.